goodrain/rainbond/README.md

 ## License

-This project is licensed under the Apache License 2.0, with additional terms specified in `ADDITIONAL_TERMS.md`.
-Please read both the [Apache License 2.0](LICENSE) and [Additional Terms](ADDITIONAL_TERMS.md) before using, modifying, or distributing this software.
+This repository is licensed under the [Rainbond Open Source License](LICENSE), based on Apache 2.0 with additional conditions.